 At about this time, eight acres of meadow in the very center of Gustavus came on the market.
 Each summer, more than 11,000 visitors pass by this property on their way to nearby Glacier Bay National Park.
 It’s an easy walk or bike ride from the property to the school, public library, post office, city hall, community garden and “downtown” businesses.
 There’s enough land for buildings and outdoor activities.
 The community believed so strongly that this would be the ideal location for the center that it came together and bought it.
-Donations from 150 individuals, 11 businesses, and overwhelming response to fund-raising events enabled the Gustavus Community Center to raise $254,507 within two years, with 94% of dollars generated locally.
+Donations from 150 individuals, 11 businesses, and tremendous response to fundraising events enabled the Gustavus Community Center to buy the property within two years, with 94% of dollars generated locally.

 Even without a building of its own, the Center quickly began organizing community activities, although they had to be held outdoors - always a risky proposition given Southeast Alaska’s notorious weather - or in borrowed indoor spaces.
-The Center served over 500 participants in the past year offering year-round programming ranging from the annual harvest festival, planting an edible landscape, organizing jazz and blues music performances, art classes and exercise classes.
+The Center offered year-round programming ranging from the annual harvest festival, to planting an edible landscape, organizing jazz and blues music performances, art classes, and exercise classes.

 In 2012, the Gustavus Community Center was chosen to participate in the Foraker Group Pre-development Program.
 Foraker Group offers guidance and technical resources to help Alaskan non-profits determine the feasibility of their projects and develop the documentation needed for funding applications.
-After two intense years of meetings, planning and research, the Community Center finalized a realistic, sustainable budget, business plan, and, in collaboration with MRV Architects, a conceptual design for a multi-purpose building which will contribute to the long-term viability of the organization and the community it serves
+After two intense years of meetings, planning, and research, the Community Center finalized a realistic, sustainable budget, business plan, and a conceptual design for a multi-purpose building which will contribute to the long-term viability of the organization and the community it serves.